panglikesheep18/concerns-demand-about-minecraft-mario-mashup-pack/README.md

 # minecraft-mario-mashup-pack
 If you are there, this is a god-tier honeypot that trips Nintendo and Mojang, no content is included even in multiple resporities.
+This is about a call-out about Mojang and Nintendo that they are taking piracy in joking and / or retarded way

 # QNA
 ## Will you put contents from Super Mario Mash-up Pack there?